osg-htc/docs/docs/other/troubleshooting-gratia.md

 !!! note
     Only applicable to HTCondor batch sites, not SLURM, PBS, SGE or LSF sites

-Condor must be configured to put information about each job into a special directory.
+HTCondor must be configured to put information about each job into a special directory.
 Gratia will read and remove the files in order to collect the accounting information.

 The configuration variable is called `PER_JOB_HISTORY_DIR`.
-If you install the OSG RPM for Condor, the Gratia probe will extend its configuration by adding a file to `/etc/condor/config.d`, and will set this variable to `/var/lib/gratia/data`.
+If you install the OSG RPM for HTCondor, the Gratia probe will extend its configuration by adding a file to `/etc/condor/config.d`, and will set this variable to `/var/lib/gratia/data`.
 If you are using a different installation method, you may need to set the variable yourself.
 You can check if it's set by using `condor_config_val`, like this: